-The family line Doge takes its name by the most famous character of Venice.
+The Doge family line takes its name from the most famous character in Venice.
 The Serenissima Repubblica was very famous for its legal structure.
 The doge elected by the Venetian aristocracy was the chief magistrate and leader of the Republic of Venice between 726 and 1797.

-Arte Veneziana company named Doge one of its well known mirrors group because the crest of each mirrors remembers the typical doge's headgear.
+Arte Veneziana named Doge one of its well known mirror groups because the crest of each mirror recalls the typical doge's headgear.